aleju/face-comparer/README.md

 The results of the validation set and test set are averaged over 50 augmented runs (so each image pair was augmented 50 times, 50 predictions were made, resulting in 50 probabilities between 0.0 and 1.0 and these values were averaged).
 Using 50 runs with augmentation instead of 1 run without resulted in very slightly improved results (might be down to luck).

-Examples of *false positives* in the validation dataset (image pair contained different persons, but network thought they were the same person):
+Examples of **false positives** in the *validation set* (image pair contained different persons, but network thought they were the same person):

 ![False positives on the validation dataset](images/val_false_positives_cropped.png?raw=true "False positives on the validation dataset")

-Examples of *false negatives* in the validation dataset (image pair contained the same person, but network thought the images showed different persons):
+Examples of **false negatives** in the *validation set* (image pair contained the same person, but network thought the images showed different persons):

 ![False negatives on the validation dataset](images/val_false_negatives_cropped.png?raw=true "False negatives on the validation dataset")